 There can’t be a blog or a message board in Czech that does not have a scary story about Prague Taxis.
-Just follow a few simple rules and if you do need to use a taxi in the city or Uber transport then at least you’ll be prepared.
+Just follow a few simple rules if you do need to use a taxi in the city.
+Also check the UBER Prague Taxi post then at least you’ll be prepared.

 3 Simple Rules

 - Never flag down a taxi on the street.

 - Never get in a taxi with a “max.99” tariff.